Irish dresser: History

 According to the National Museum of Ireland, the Irish dresser was traditionally the most important item of domestic furniture in homes in Ireland.
 It was used to display the status and wealth of the family through the display of items, primarily ceramic objects known in Ireland as "Delph" or "ware".
 In the 1700 and 1800s it was common for some households to be so poor as to not have any eating utensils at all, so the display of all the household's utensils and crockery in a dresser denoted a higher status to all those who saw it.
 Even damaged objects would be kept and retained, with some repaired by "tinkers", primarily from the Irish Traveller community.

 The shelves, with bars to hold the plates in place, were in varying heights to allow for the display of plates from large serving platters down to saucers, while maximising the light thrown onto the reflective surfaces of the plates and minimising the dust and dirt that could accumulate on them.
 In the southern areas of Ireland, the large plates would be stored on the bottom shelf, but in the north the order was reversed with the largest plates displayed on the top shelf.
-Dressers would have between 2 and 4 shelves, which would feature wooden moulding, or if the household could not afford that it was substituted with paper or oil cloth cut and draped over the edge of the shelf.
+Dressers would have between two and four shelves, which would feature wooden moulding, or if the household could not afford that it was substituted with paper or oil cloth cut and draped over the edge of the shelf.

 Early dressers were more likely to have open storage at the bottom, which would have held containers of milk, butter, and fresh water.
 The earlier forms of the dresser would feature feet known as sleigh, shoe or boot feet.
 These feet helped to spread the weight of the dresser, especially on uneven earthen floors.
 Attached by dovetails, these feet could be removed if the rotted away in the potentially damp conditions of Irish farm houses.
-The feet show an influence from English and Scottish planted settlers in Ireland, and it primarily found in the northern parts of Ireland.
+The feet show an influence from English and Scottish planted settlers in Ireland, and are primarily found in the northern parts of Ireland.